Dodgers–Yankees rivalry: 1963: Los Angeles Dodgers win

-1977: The Bronx is Burning
+1977: The Bronx Is Burning

 After 14 years, sophomore manager Tommy Lasorda led a young Dodgers team to the 1977 World Series where they faced Billy Martin and the Yankees.
 The two managers were involved in a fist fight during the 1956 season while playing for the two teams they were now managing.
 The Yankees were coming off a controversy ridden season.
 Furious at their loss to The Big Red Machine in the 1976 World Series, owner George Steinbrenner had signed slugger Reggie Jackson to the team.
-Jackson immediately created friction in the clubhouse between himself and Bill Martin as well as captain Thurman Munson, the defending AL MVP.
-New York City itself was going through a financial crisis under Mayor Abraham Beame and experienced the Son of Sam and a major blackout, all chronicled in The Bronx is Burning.
+Jackson immediately created friction in the clubhouse between himself and Billy Martin as well as captain Thurman Munson, the defending AL MVP.
+New York City itself was going through a financial crisis under Mayor Abraham Beame and experienced the Son of Sam and a major blackout, all chronicled in The Bronx Is Burning.
 Despite the controversy, the Yankees managed to play together and win the pennant to face the Dodgers in the World Series.